Boris Smiljanić: Basel

 Basel started into the 2005–06 Super League season well and led the championship right until the last day of the league campaign.
 On the final day of the league season Basel played at home against Zürich.
 Mladen Petrić had scored an equaliser after FCZ had taken an early lead.
 But then a last-minute goal from Zürich's Iulian Filipescu meant the final score was 1-2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.
 The last minute loss of the Championship and the subsequent riots, the so-called Basel Hooligan Incident, meant that the club would suffer the consequences.

 Smiljanić injured himself to the beginning of their 2006–07 season and he missed the entire first half.
-His recovery alloud him to play the second half of the season.
+His recovery allowed him to play the second half of the season.
 Basel ended the league as runners-up, one point behind championship winners Zürich.
 In the Swiss Cup Basel advanced to the final, beating Aarau in the quarter-final and Wil in the semi-final.
 In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.

 At the end of the season Smiljanić left the club.
 During his four and a half years with the club, he played a total of 203 games for Basel scoring a total of 16 goals.
 106 of these games were in the Swiss Super League, 17 in the Swiss Cup, 22 in the UEFA competitions (Champions League and UEFA Cup) and 58 were friendly games.
 He scored 11 goals in the domestic league, one in the cup and the other four were scored during the test games.